 Greg Clark

 Greg Clark is an urbanist and writes here in a personal capacity.
-He is Chair of the Connected Places Catapult and 3Ci and a global authority on city futures.
+He is Chair of the Connected Places Catapult and 3Ci and a global authority on the future of cities.
 In this month’s column he examines the need for cities to reinvent themselves in light of different kinds of changed behaviour patterns across the world’s cities.

 As we begin 2023 the impact of the pandemic is still playing out in our cities world-wide.
 It has led to some big debates about the future of urban retail, offices, and transport systems.
 It has crafted new opportunities for suburbs, second, and third tier cities that are well connected.
 In some cases, it has even spurred a shift to ‘rural living combined with urban working’ underpinned by hybrid lifestyles and enabled by digital technologies.